grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 "Have you ever piloted a submarine before Sturmey?"
 Percy asked.
 "It's not totally like fuckin' surface ships."

-"Abso-fuckin'-lutely.
+"Fuckin' absolutely.
 I piloted lots of sub marines in and out."
 He pronounced 'sub marine' like it was two separate words.
 "I even had my pilot's license --- back when they used to be more strict about issuing them."

 "How much money will it cost to hire you?"
 Hemi asked.